facette/docs/content/docs/api.md

 ## General Information

-This documentation describes the RESTful web API coming along with Facette web front-end.
+This documentation describes the RESTful web API exposed by the Facette back-end and used by the web front-end.

 Unless otherwise stated, all requests and responses bodies use `application/json` as `Content-Type`.
 The format is described in the [RFC 4627][0] document.